czbiohub-sf/scRFE/docs/source/references.rst

 scRFE does not alter the AnnData object.
 Thus, cells and genes must be filtered and normalized before running the code.
-Users may choose to filter out genes that appear in less than x number of cells, and cells that contain less than y number of genes.
-Example code is below:
+You may choose to filter out genes that appear in less than x number of cells, and cells that contain less than y number of genes.
+Example code is below: (this will make the code run faster)

 .. code:: bash